 Converged infrastructure involves a pre-configured package of software and hardware in a single system for simplified management.
 But with a converged infrastructure, the compute, storage, and networking components are discrete and can be separated.
 In a hyper-converged environment, the components can’t be separated; the software-defined elements are implemented virtually, with seamless integration into the hypervisor environment.
 This allows organizations to easily expand capacity by deploying additional modules.

 Who uses Hyper-Converged Infrastructure and why?

-- Hyper-Converged infrastructure is used in enterprise data centers, small and medium business, and remote and branch offices to quickly extend a virtual environment, simplify operations and support any new and growing workload requirement.
-HCI systems provide scale out solutions with predictable results and operational costs.
+- Hyper-Converged infrastructure is used in enterprise data centers, small and medium businesses, and remote and branch offices to quickly extend a virtual environment, simplify operations and support any new and growing workload requirement.
+HCI systems provide scale-out solutions with predictable results and operational costs.

 - How Hyper-Converged Infrastructure works?

 - Hyper-Converged infrastructure integrates compute and storage elements with virtualization software onto x86 servers.
 Resources are abstracted from the underlying hardware and managed at the VM level.

 - Most HCI solutions consist of two fundamental components:

 - A Distributed Data Plane

 - Run across a cluster of nodes delivering storage, virtualization, and networking services for guest applications – either VMs or container-based applications.